roman-milk/roman-milk.github.io/the-last-boy-scout.md

  Both Lisa and Julie moved in closer pulling the blanket tight to keep them warm.
 It was a cozy little private nest that I was at the center of.

  "Back to cheating," I announced.
 "Gotta confess, I don't get it.
 We're all on such clearly different wavelengths.
 For me cheating is pretty simple.
 You're dating someone.
 You're sleeping with them.
 You've told each other you're committed.
 Then you do the deed with a stranger.
 That's cheating."
-Report_Story #3